Mara Brock Akil: Early life and education

 She was born Mara Brock in 1970 in Compton, California, to Joan Carol Fullmore and William Bartido Brock II (later Wali Shamsuddin) who were high school sweethearts.
 Her brother William "Bill" Brock III was three years old at the time and their younger sister Kara Brock was born four years later.
 Her paternal grandmother was Candida Brock, and her maternal grandfather was Johnn Fullmore.
 Her maternal grandmother Hellen Bales Fullmore died in November 2024 at age 102.
-Mara lived her early childhood in Baldwin Hills in South Los Angeles, and lived her preteen and teenage years in and around Kansas City, Missouri, after her parents divorced when she was eight years old in 1977.
+Mara lived her early childhood in Baldwin Hills in South Central Los Angeles, and lived her preteen and teenage years in and around Kansas City, Missouri, after her parents divorced when she was eight years old in 1977.

 Her mother left with the children and moved to the Kansas City metropolitan area where she worked her way up from an entry-level position to a computer programmer at Marion Laboratories while raising Mara and her siblings as a single mother.
-At age 11, Mara saw a 17-year-old Whitney Houston as a cover model on the November 1981 issue of Seventeen magazine—more than three years before she became a popstar—which, Mara says, gave her hope that "things are possible."
+She was sexually molested between the ages of six and 12 years old.
+At age 11, Mara saw a 17-year-old Whitney Houston as a cover model on the November 1981 issue of Seventeen magazine, more than three years before she became a popstar.
+Brock Akil recalled, "When she made it to the cover, I just felt like I made it to the cover" and that it gave her hope that "things are possible."
 She graduated in 1988 from Raytown South High School where she decided she would pursue a career in writing.
 She opted against going to the University of Missouri like many of her classmates were and applied to only one college, Northwestern University in Evanston, Illinois in the Chicago metropolitan area, hoping to attend the Medill School of Journalism.
 She was accepted and went on to join the Delta Sigma Theta sorority.